 - Prioritize the Game: Ensure that Disney Dreamlight Valley is running while you’re managing these processes so you can allocate more system resources to the game.

 Terminating background processes can free up system resources and potentially improve the game’s performance, especially on systems with limited hardware capabilities.
 However, if you have a high-end PC, you may not need to perform this step as your system should already have ample resources available for gaming.

 Repairing Microsoft Visual C++

 Now reinstalling Microsoft Visual C++ or installing its latest version will definitely help.
 We say that because we personally have faced this issue with a bunch of other games.
-To reinstall/update your Microsoft Visual C++, you need to go to google.
+To reinstall/update your Microsoft Visual C++, you need to go to Google.
 Search for Microsoft Visual C++, download all of its versions from 2014 to 2022, and install all of them.

-Also, keep your Windows type in mind when downloading it, like if you have 64-bit Windows, then download a 64-bit version, and vice versa if you have a 32-bit Windows.
+Also, keep your Windows type in mind when downloading it, if you have 64-bit Windows, then download a 64-bit version, and vice versa if you have a 32-bit Windows.
 After installing the software, just restart your PC and let Microsoft Visual C++ do its magic.